Celebrate Labor Day with the right facts behind you.

 Labor Day is more than just a day off work, it has meaning and history, but not many people really know what it is.

 Symbols of Labor Day Reflecting the Best of America

-Eventually the adversarial labor verses management tension gave way to an all out celebration of the contributions of the American worker.
-When congress approved Labor Day as a national holiday in 1894 it was with the intention that the hard working blue and black collar worker should be given a day of rest just because of how incredibly hard they worked coupled with how that hard work was positively impacting the industrial revolution in America.
+When congress approved Labor Day as a national holiday in 1894 it was with the intention that hard workers should be given a day of rest just because of how incredibly hard they worked coupled with how that hard work was positively impacting the industrial revolution in America.
 Labor Day is celebrated with parties, awards and parades.

 Considering how hard most people work it is no wonder that we take full advantage of this day off so we can have a little down time with our family and friends.

 On that day we will once again acknowledge the social and economic impact of the worker on our country.
 We will celebrate the strength, ingenuity, creativity and resulting prosperity that the worker has brought to the country and we will find time to have just a bit of fun with those close to us.